Adamoolahwastakenwastaken/Pinecraft/README.md

  - Steal the code and turn it into a dildo hunting game Idk what else to put

- # For modders
+ # For Coders / Modders
  To mod this game or make mods :
  - Install python : https://python.org/downloads
- - Install visual studio code for your platform (or use the web version if ur a disgusting moron) : https://https://code.visualstudio.com
+ - Install visual studio code for your platform (or use the web version if ur a disgusting moron)
- - Install ursina : pip install ursina
+ - Install ursina : pip install ursina (in the terminal)
+ - Clone the repo using git or github desktop (https://github.com/Adamoolahwastakenwastaken/Pinecraft) or (git clone {link})
+ - Cd into the place where you cloned the repo for example (cd Things/repos/Pinecraft) in the terminal
- - open the repo through vs code : in ur terminal : code .
+ - open the repo through vs code using : code . in the terminal
  - Edit the code
  - if u'd like : submit the mod to : disnuts123672@gmail.com